IGkougkousis/70-762CheatSheet/70-762 Cheat Sheet.md

 - 111, 114 `TODO: This is similar to questions before 89, need to update`
 - 115 `TODO: This is similar to questions before 89, need to update`
 - 116 `TODO: This is similar to questions before 89, need to update`
+- 140 `TODO: This is similar to questions before 89, need to update`
+- 141 `TODO: This is similar to questions before 89, need to update`

 Unique questions: